Do I have to file?

 What about electronic reporting?

 While the rule does allow for electronic submittal, the Agency has not pursued it at this time.
 We would also prefer that you do not send spreadsheets on diskette to us.
 Our records management rules do not allow for the storage of these items.
 If a diskette is submitted, it is virtually impossible for us to tell whether the data was changed in transit (or even if it was changed after receipt).
-Submitting your annual emission report on paper will help both you and the Agency.
+Submitting your Annual Emissions Report on paper will help both you and the Agency.
 The screens we use to enter the data are set up to mimic the forms we send you.
 Submitting a spreadsheet which does not conform to our screens and that needs a magnifying glass to read is not a productive use of electronic submittal.